polifonia-project/pitchcontext/README.md

 ## Prerequisites:
 - lilypond installed and in command line path
 - convert (ImageMagick) installed and in command line path
-- kernfiles and corresponding melodic features available
+- kernfiles and corresponding .json files with melodic features

 ## Installation
 Use the provided pyproject.toml and poetry.
 In root of the rep do: